KelliExMachina/infectious/README.md

 ## Recommendations

-To lower your risk, select someone who is post college age, choose a state with high GDP (CA, NY, TX), and male!
+To lower your risk, select someone who is post college age, choose a state with high GDP (CA, NY, TX), and be male!

 ## Data-Sources